Generalized Mirror Prox for Monotone Variational Inequalities: Universality and Inexact Oracle: Applications to Saddle Point Problems

-\end{Def} \begin{Rem} Recall (see \cref{Def:IO}), that $\delta_c$ represents the error of the oracle, which we can control and make as small as we would like to.
-On the opposite, $\delta_u$ represents the error, which we can not control. \end{Rem}
+\begin{Rem} Recall (see Definition \ref{Def:IO}), that $\delta_c$ represents the error of the oracle, which one can control and make as small as we would like to.
+On the opposite, $\delta_u$ represents the error, which one can not control. \end{Rem}